 - Am I on any medications for my diabetes that could be harmful to my baby if I become pregnant?

 Different types of insulin vary by how quickly they start to work and by how long they last.
 Ultra fast-acting insulin (Humalog ® or Novolog ®) should be taken immediately before mealtime and begins working immediately.
 It does not last as long as Regular insulin which is also fast-acting but should be taken about 30 minutes prior to a meal.
 NPH, Lente and Ultralente all have a slower peak of onset and a longer duration of action.
 Different types of insulin are often combined in order to get the benefits of rapid action and long-lasting effects.

 Most insulin pumps now use Regular, Novolog® or Humalog® insulin.
 Certain patients may benefit from insulin pump therapy in order to optimize blood sugar control before pregnancy.
-Click here for more information on types of insulin.

 Nutrition and Pregnancy

 Before becoming pregnant, it is important to eat a balanced controlled diet so that the mother and baby can have a healthy start with the needed nutrients.
 A balanced diet is a basic part of good health at all times but especially just prior to and during pregnancy.

 The foods eaten become the main source of nutrients for the baby.
 As the baby develops and places new demands on the mother's body, more nutrients and calories will be needed.

 There may be unique dietary needs that should be met before becoming pregnant.
 It is advisable to consult with the physician, diabetes educator or dietitian before conception to discuss special needs (see below).
 Changes in the current diet and meal plan may be needed.

 - Are you eating a well balanced diet?

 - Are you trying to lose weight?